youssefa7med/jobs_in_data/README.md

 ## Acknowledgments

 This project represents a significant professional effort in data analysis and visualization.
-I would like to thank the open-source community for providing the tools and libraries that made this analysis possible.
-Special thanks to the data platforms and job boards that provided the raw data for this study.
+Special thanks to the open-source community for providing the tools and libraries that made this analysis possible.
+Thanks also to the data platforms and job boards that provided the raw data for this study.